-- Scrutinise applicants - Verify identity - Verify academic or vocational qualifications - Obtain professional and character references - Check previous employment history - Ensure that a candidate has the health and physical capacity for the job - Incorporate a face to face interview - Include a barred list and Disclosure and Barring Services (DBS) check - Include an overseas check equivalent to the DBS check for staff appointed directly from overseas - Verify the applicant's right to work in the UK - Include a prohibition order check (for those who undertake 'teaching work'\) and also an EEA prohibition check for staff appointed to do teaching work from the EEA other than England (see Safer Recruitment guidelines and checklist for further detail) - Include a prohibition from management check (for the Headmaster, those who are on the school's leadership team and for teaching heads of department) - Include, when required, a self-declaration in respect of the Childcare Disqualification Regulations. - \ 'Teaching work': a definition is provided in The Teachers' Disciplinary (England) Regulations 2012 and cited at paragraph 404 in the ISI Regulatory Handbook.
+- Scrutinise applicants - Verify identity with the use of birth certificates (where available) to check identity. - Verify academic or vocational qualifications - Obtain professional and character references - Check previous employment history - Ensure that a candidate has the health and physical capacity for the job - Incorporate a face to face interview - Include a barred list and Disclosure and Barring Services (DBS) check that can be accessed via the TRA's prohibition, restriction and barred list checks.
+See Teachers' Services Website - Applicants from overseas must be subject to a DBS check and also include an overseas check equivalent to the DBS check for staff appointed directly from overseas (see Page 68 KCSIE 2021) - Verify the applicant's right to work in the UK - Include a prohibition order check (for those who undertake 'teaching work') and also an EEA prohibition check for staff appointed to do teaching work from the EEA other than England (see Safer Recruitment guidelines and checklist for further detail) - Include a prohibition from management check (s 128) for any staff taking up a management position in an independent school, academy, or in a free school as an employee; a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibility. - Include, when required, a self-declaration in respect of the Childcare Disqualification Regulations.

+'Teaching work': a definition is provided in The Teachers' Disciplinary (England) Regulations 2012 and cited at paragraph 404 in the ISI Regulatory Handbook.
 The school will judge each appointment on a case-by-case basis to determine whether the role includes 'teaching work'.